 The awards are presented to the winners at a major public event, which is held each year in a different European city.
-The 2015 European Heritage Awards Ceremony is held on 11 June at the emblematic City Hall of Oslo.
-Vienna hosted the European Heritage Awards Ceremony in 2014, Athens in 2013 and Lisbon in 2012.
+The 2015 European Heritage Awards Ceremony took place on 11 June at the iconic Oslo City Hall.
+Vienna hosted the Awards Ceremony in 2014, Athens in 2013 and Lisbon in 2012.

 The European Union Prize for Cultural Heritage / Europa Nostra Awards has been supported by the EU Culture Programme (now replaced by the Creative Europe programme.
 A total of 415 remarkable heritage accomplishments have been recognised in the past 13 years.